2023-fall-puhp-rcc-cis-csc-11/lab-demos/README.md

-# Lab Demos
+# 2023 Spring - Lab Demos with Professor P

-This repository will be home to all the lab demos from our lectures.
+(C) Mike Peralta, all rights reserved.
+My students may view this online or save a local copy.